 The Glock 43 has retained Glock’s trademark reliability.
 I only experienced a couple of jams in 1000 rounds.
 Reliability is a big aspect of choosing a carry pistol; the 43 provides that if you’re inclined to carry it.
 It’s not likely to fail on you.

 Accuracy is decent.
 I’m typically not shooting past 25 yards when it comes to subcompacts and the Glock 43 performed just fine within that range.
 I did personally have an issue where I noticed I was flinching a little bit as a result of the snappier recoil.
 After resolving that, the 43 performed just fine at 25 yards.

-I do have to mention that the price is absurd at $499, the same as a Gen 4 Glock 19.
-There is zero chance I buy this as anything other than a collector’s item or to review.
+I do have to mention that the price is absurd at $529, the same as a Gen 4 Glock 19.
+There is zero chance I will buy this as anything other than a collector’s item or to review.

 The Glock 43 is alright, but definitely not something I’d rush to buy.
 It functions fine but lacks decent capacity and the recoil is unpleasant (something especially important when considering purchasing this for someone as a gift), but if you like Glocks, then this would be a pretty good addition to your collection if you don’t mind forking out the money.

 Richard Douglas writes on firearms, defense, and security issues.
 He is the founder and editor of Scopes Field, and a columnist at the National Interest, 1945, Daily Caller, and other publications.